Scott v. Harris: Background

 During high-speed chase, initiated by the Coweta County Sherriff's Department after Victor Harris ignored a signal to stop and sped away, Officer Timothy Scott forced Harris's car off the road.
 Scott was authorized to use the PIT maneuver to stop the chase.
 This maneuver had less of a risk of a crash than directly running the car off the road but Scott did not think he could pull off the maneuver at the high-speeds and he decided to hit the car directly.
 The crash left Harris a quadriplegic.
-Harris filed a 1983 excessive force claim.
+Harris filed a Section 1983 excessive force claim.
 The district court and Eleventh Circuit said Scott's actions could constitute deadly force, and denied summary judgment for Scott's qualified immunity claim.

 The case also involved the question of whether a police officer's qualified immunity shielded him from suit under Section 1983.
 On April 30, 2007, in an 8–1 decision, the court sided with police and ruled that a "police officer's attempt to terminate a dangerous high-speed car chase that threatens the lives of innocent bystanders does not violate the Fourth Amendment, even when it places the fleeing motorist at risk of serious injury or death."
 In a rare occurrence, the court accepted the presentation of video evidence of the high-speed pursuit.
 Such procedure is quite uncommon in the Supreme Court and was viewed as part of an interesting relationship between the Supreme Court and technology.
 The video had a strong effect on the Court's decision and is viewed as a major factor in how the court made its decision.